virtuozzo/cloudscripting-docs/docs/creating-manifest/selecting-containers.md

 The *nodeGroup* parameter is used to specify all containers within a specific [layer](#predefined-nodegroup-values).

-The Virtuozzo PaaS Platform supports the following predefined *nodeGroup* values:
+The Virtuozzo Application Platform supports the following predefined *nodeGroup* values:

 - *bl*